 Introduction

-This project was a graduate-level research study to evaluate the information architecture (IA) and technical communication of the PlayStation 5's icon-based menu for new gamers.
-The study used a mixed-methods approach, including a two-part closed card sort and thematic analysis, to assess how novice users interpret and navigate the system's iconography and labels.
-The goal was to identify disconnects between the users' mental models and the console's structural design to improve the overall user experience and reduce cognitive friction.
+This project was a graduate-level research study that evaluated the information architecture (IA) and technical communication of the PlayStation 5’s icon-based menu for new gamers.
+Using a mixed-methods approach – including a two-part closed card sort and a thematic analysis – the study assessed how novice users interpret and navigate the system’s iconography and labels.
+The goal was to identify disconnects between users’ mental models and the console’s menu design, in order to improve overall user experience and reduce cognitive friction.
+By comparing how participants sorted features by text versus by icon, the research revealed where the PS5’s interface fails to communicate effectively to first-time players.

 The problem